Crime & Justice

 Prosecutors also interviewed Martin’s girlfriend who was talking to him just before the shooting.
 The affidavit says Martin told the witness he was being followed and was scared.

-The affidavit says that “Zimmerman disregarded the police dispatcher” who told him to stop, and “continued to follow Martin who was trying to return to his home.”
+The affidavit says that “Zimmerman disregarded the police dispatcher” who told him to stop.
+He “continued to follow Martin who was trying to return to his home.”

 Speaking to reporters after the hearing, Zimmerman’s attory Mark O’Mara said he was concerned that the case up to now has been handled in the public eye.

-“It’s really supposed to happen in the courtroom,” O’Mara said, deflecting questions about evidence in the case and his client’s mental state.
+“It’s really supposed to happen in the courtroom,” O’Mara said.
+He deflected questions about evidence in the case and his client’s mental state.

 “He’s tired,” O’Mara said when asked about Zimmerman’s condition.
-“He’s gone through some tribulations of his own, being the focus of the intensity of this event. … He’s facing second degree murder charges now.
+“He’s gone through some tribulations of his own, being the focus of the intensity of this event.
+And facing second degree murder charges now.
 He’s frightened.
 That would frighten any one of us.”

 The prosecution faces some steep hurdles to win a second-degree murder conviction against Zimmerman, some experts say.

-George Zimmerman was charged after a public outcry to make an arrest in the shooting that stimulated the nation for weeks.
+Zimmerman was charged after a public outcry to make an arrest in the shooting.
 Now prosecutor, Angela Corey, and her team will have to prove Zimmerman intentionally went after Martin instead of shooting him in self-defense, to refute arguments that a Florida law empowered him to use deadly force.

 Subscribe to get the latest posts sent to your email.